neuroverse-fm/neuropilot/README.md

 ### Disable all permissions

 Disable all permissions for Neuro immediately and reloads permissions.
 Also kills currently running tasks and any open shells.
+Any requests from Neuro when she used a Copilot-mode command is denied automatically.
 Since it's intended to be a panic button, it is recommended to bind that command to a keyboard shortcut.

 ### Send File As Context